bsmith96/Qlab-Scripts/README.md

 ### Create Spoken Output Names and Automated Line Check Cues

-Input the names of each output in your current configuration, and this script will quickly generate an audio file of the Text To Speech engine saying that name, and create a sequence of cues in a group to
+Input the names of each output in your current configuration, and this script will quickly generate an audio file of the Text To Speech engine saying that name, and create a sequence of cues in a group to check your routing, and that speakers are on etc.

+For this script, make sure that in your project folder (the folder containing the Qlab file) you have a folder named "Soundcheck", and within that, another labelled "Line Checks".
+The Line Checks folder should also contain the sound for the script to use to check subs, since spoken IDs won't work for low frequencies.
+All newly generated files will be placed in this folder.

+You can set the variable `rigCheckTitleCue` to "" if you simply want the script to place the folder at your current playhead position on the main cue list.

 ## Miscellaneous